realeinherjar/sweepr/README.md

 ## Usage

-By default sweepr will generate segwit v0 addresses.
+By default sweepr will generate segwit v0 descriptors.
 In the future, when taproot is more widely adopted, this will be the default.

 ```bash